salcedoe/MtMdocs/docs/volumeProcessing/volumeRendering.md

 - **Volume Rendering:** visualizes 3D structures by  adjusting the transparencies of the voxels of a 3D volume.
 Usually, you make completely transparent the outer edge and background voxels, while keeping opaque internal voxels that comprise the structures of interest.
 Typically, this involves creating a lookup table of transparencies, called an alphamap, that determines the transparencies values for all the voxels in the volume.
 Only voxels that are not completely transparent are rendered.

 - **Surface rendering:** visualizes a surface model of an internal structure.
-For surface rendering, you first need to create a surface model, typically by connecting voxels with same intensity values and then wrapping a 3D surface (aka mesh) around those voxels.
-Other pre-processing steps may be required, often making surface rendering more time consuming.
+For surface rendering, you first need to create a surface model, made up of vertices and triangular faces.
 In this method, only the surface is rendered, the rest of the volume is ignored.
 This technique is commonly used in medical imaging to visualize segmented structures like bones or organs.

 ## The Volume Viewer App